DrIdle/krypto/README.md

 The classes in this project utilize arrays of unsinged types (such as `UByteArray` or `UIntArray`), which at the time of writing are only at experimental level in Kotlin.
 To make this fact more prominent, the affected classes have the appropriate annotation.

-On the other hand, some of the implementations use new features in the language (for example `rotateLeft`), which can only be found in Kotlin version 1.6 or higher.
-Therefore, you have to have a version which supports these methods to use these implementations.
+On the other hand, some of the implementations use new features in the language (for example [`rotateLeft`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/rotate-left.html)), which can only be found in Kotlin version 1.6 or higher.
+Therefore, you have to have a version which supports these methods to be able to use these implementations.

 ## The structure of the project